namimaleki/DeepChess/README.md

 # DeepChess

-A deep learning system that evaluates chess positions using convolutional neural networkk.
+A deep learning system that evaluates chess positions using convolutional neural networks.

 ## 🎯 Overview